Teddy34/gatsby-blog/blog/2019-09-14/index.md

 #### flow

-Flow comes next in our list.
+Flow comes next in our list (80 imports).
 This is a typical FP tool used for function composition.

 There are several ways to perform function composition, they are illustrated below with different implementations of the same function composition: